-Off-Campus Study (OCS) Programs
+OFF-CAMPUS STUDY (OCS)

-Grinnell offers an extensive array of off-campus study opportunities, extending to over eighty programs on every continent except Antarctica.
-Our student participation rates are among the highest nationally, and full portability of financial aid has consistently enabled more than fifty percent of our students to spend at least one semester studying abroad during their college careers.
+Grinnell offers an extensive array of off-campus study opportunities and our student participation rates are among the highest nationally.
+Full portability of financial aid has consistently enabled more than fifty percent of our students to spend at least one semester studying abroad during their college careers.
 Given the transformative impact that study abroad can have on a student's liberal arts education, these figures are both impressive and encouraging.
 Our approach has also removed many barriers to study abroad typically faced by students from less affluent backgrounds.
-The College's own Grinnell in London program has recently added optional enrollment in Queen Mary-University of London, allowing our students to have a more immersive experience.
+The college's own Grinnell in London program has recently added optional enrollment in Queen Mary-University of London, allowing our students to have a more immersive experience.
 In addition to our own programs, consortium programs (ACM, IES) have provided excellent opportunities for faculty development.
 Most recently, course embedded travel opportunities have sharply expanded and the Global Learning Program has enabled Grinnell to embed travel into dynamic, interdisciplinary first-year offerings.
 International opportunities for student research and internships have deepened as well.
 (For off-campus study data, see Appendix 2.)

-Although off-campus study opportunities are extensive and student participation is excellent, work remains to be done to ensure the highest possible quality of advising and experience.
-At the present, the College lacks a formal program to prepare faculty to advise students regarding off-campus study.
-Experienced faculty provide advising for some programs, but often OCS staff serve as the sole advisers.
-In the absence of a training program, staff and faculty sometimes lack concise, updated information about program offerings and application procedures.
-The link between the curriculum and off-campus study needs to be strengthened as well, and the College lacks explicit coursework that prepares students for study abroad or programs that enable them to reflect on and apply their experiences to courses and research as well as their personal and professional goals when they return.
-Departments and majors don't always specify how OCS relates to their programs, and students need additional guidance in learning how to articulate the meaning of their experiences as they consider application to graduate schools and enter the job market.
+Although off-campus study opportunities are extensive and student participation is excellent, work remains to be done to ensure the highest possible quality of experience.
+As our external reviewers from ACE noted, the college needs to define learning outcomes for OCS more clearly, stressing what students are expected to learn and do.
+The very large number of programs offered also dilutes the potential for experienced faculty and staff to provide close, high quality advising and makes it difficult to maintain regular assessments of program quality.
+At the present, the college lacks a formal program to prepare faculty to advise students regarding off-campus study, and OCS staff often serve as the sole advisers.
+In the absence of a training program, staff and faculty may lack concise, updated information about program offerings and application procedures.
+The link between the curriculum and off-campus study needs to be strengthened as well.
+Departments and majors don't always specify how OCS relates to their programs and students need additional guidance in learning how to articulate the meaning of their experiences as they consider application to graduate schools and enter the job market.
 Improved assessment practices are needed to determine how to address potential imbalances in OCS participation across the student population.
 Finally, full portability of financial aid is a very expensive practice, and in recent years Grinnell has expended upwards of three million dollars annually to maintain it.